6 May 2022 |

 Take a fresh look at Sauvignon Blanc

-With its huge rise in popularity in recent years, all Australian white wine drinkers have included Sauvignon Blanc in their wine repertoire.
-But we think there's lots more to learn about this variety that can produce such varied characteristics.
-Here's some new facts about one of our favourite varieties:
+With its huge rise in popularity in recent years, most Australian white wine drinkers have included Sauvignon Blanc in their wine repertoire.
+There is a lot to learn about this variety which can produce very varied characteristics with a careful winemaking hand.

-- It’s no new kid on the wine-block.
-Sauvignon Blanc originated in France in the 1500’s the Loire Valley & Jacque Lurton’s native Bordeaux where is features in famous wines like Sancerre and Pouilly-Fumé.
+- It's no new kid on the wine block.
+Sauvignon Blanc originated in France in the 1500's the Loire Valley & Jacque Lurton's native Bordeaux, where it features in famous French wines like Sancerre and Pouilly-Fumé.

 - Sauvignon Blanc has a wild side.
-Its name comes from the French words ‘sauvage’ meaning wild and ‘blanc’ that meaning white.
+Its name comes from the French words' sauvage' meaning wild and 'blanc' meaning white.

 - Sauvignon Blanc in Bordeaux is most known as a major player in the sweet wine Sauternes.

 - Bordeaux's most famous white blend, Bordeaux Blanc, pairs Semillon & Sauvignon Blanc in the world's original Sem-Sauv-Blanc blends.

 - Believe it or not, Sauvignon Blanc is the mother of the robust tannic red wine variety Cabernet Sauvignon (Cabernet Franc is the father).

 - Sauvignon Blanc grows best in cool or maritime climates (both Bordeaux & Kangaroo Island feature maritime environments) where long, even growing conditions balance its crisp acidity with fresh fruit character.